Fantasy sports punishments

 Group chat punishments are easy to ignore.
 A mailed punishment shows up in the real world.
 That makes it stronger for remote leagues, office pools, hockey pools, and fantasy groups spread across Canada and the USA.

-It is harder to dodge
+Harder to dodge

-A puck, prank label, or gag mail package can sit on a desk long after the season ends.
+A puck, prank label, or gag package can sit on a desk long after the season ends.

-It turns into content
+Turns into content

 Start with prank mail, learn how to send an anonymous prank, or browse weird things you can mail.